-- Please note that the level of sodium used for calculating % daily value for sodium in the Nutrition Facts - If there is no label, or the product content is not listed on the label, many manufacturers provide a toll-
+- Please note that the level of sodium used for calculating % daily value for sodium in the Nutrition Facts table is more than recommended for a patient with kidney disease. - If there is no label, or the product content is not listed on the label, many manufacturers provide a toll-free phone number where you can call and request this information.

-For information and tools to holp you manage your kidney diet, visit For information and tools to help you manage your kidney diet, visit www.kidneycommunitykitchen.ca The material contained on this fact sheet does not constitute medical advice and is intended for informational purposes only.
+For information and tools to help you manage your kidney diet, visit www.kidneycommunitykitchen.ca

+The material contained on this fact sheet does not constitute medical advice and is intended for informational purposes only.
 No one associated with The Kidney Foundation of Canada will answer medical questions via email.
 Please consult a health care professional for specific treatment recommendations.